 Chemotherapy for non-Hodgkin lymphoma

-Chemotherapy may be used to fight all forms of non-Hodgkin lymphoma, including aggressive and non-aggressive forms, and may also be used to help prevent the disease from recurring.
-Chemotherapy for NHL often consists of giving several drugs together in a set regimen.
+Chemotherapy may be used to fight all types of non-Hodgkin lymphoma, including aggressive and non-aggressive forms, and may also be used to help prevent the disease from recurring.
+Chemotherapy for non-Hodgkin lymphoma often consists of giving several drugs together in a set regimen.
 A common form used specifically to treat diffuse large B-cell lymphoma is CHOP chemotherapy, which is a combination of four chemotherapy drugs.

 Depending on the regimen, chemotherapy may be administered in pill form, as an injection, or intravenously.
-You may receive chemotherapy alone, or in combination with other NHL treatments, such as targeted therapy and radiation therapy.
+You may receive chemotherapy alone, or in combination with other non-Hodgkin lymphoma treatments, such as targeted therapy and radiation therapy.

 Potential side effects of chemotherapy for non-Hodgkin lymphoma

-While chemotherapy destroys rapidly dividing cancer cells, it can also affect normal fast-growing cells, such as those in the hair, mouth, GI tract and bone marrow.
-Chemotherapy for NHL may also temporarily interfere with the ability of the bone marrow to produce adequate numbers of blood cells, resulting in various side effects.
+Chemotherapy is designed to destroy rapidly dividing cancer cells, but it can also affect normal fast-growing cells, such as those in the hair, mouth, stomach and bone marrow.
+Chemotherapy for non-Hodgkin lymphoma may also temporarily interfere with the ability of the bone marrow to produce adequate numbers of blood cells, resulting in various side effects.

-Depending on the types of drugs administered and your individual response, some common side effects of chemotherapy for NHL include:
+Depending on the types of drugs administered and your individual response, some common side effects of chemotherapy for non-Hodgkin lymphoma include:

 - Cardiotoxicity (heart muscle damage)